Newspapers keep small-town communities together, but dwindling populations may mean closing shop

 “Hey ya’ll.
 You can have some cookies when you come back, it’s rice month,” she tells a couple passing by her stand.

-Agriculture is the center of life here, but for decades rural Arkansas towns like Brinkley have been dwindling and with them a lynchpin of daily life, the town newspaper.
+Agriculture is the center of life here, but for decades rural Arkansas towns like Brinkley have been dwindling and with them a linchpin of daily life, the town newspaper.

 With spotty internet in Arkansas’s Delta region, Kemmer uses the paper like a calendar or daily planner, so when the local Brinkley newspaper’s building burned down in 2016, she was worried.